forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 #### Summary AHLUWALIA
 **Comparison ofNasopharyngeal Aspirate and Nasopharyngeal Swab Specimens for Respiratory Syncytial Virus Diagnosis by Cell Culture, Indirect Immunofluorescence Assay, and Enzyme-Linked Immunosorbent Assay**

 ##### Methods
 "Paired nasopharyngeal aspirate (NPA) and nasopharyngeal swab (NPS) specimens obtained from each of 32 hospitalized infants with X-ray-confirmed  pneumonia (91%) or bronchiolitis were tested for respiratory syncytial virus (RSV) infection by virus culture, the indirect immunofluorescent-antibody (IFA) technique, enzyme-linked immunosorbent assay ..."

 ##### Results
-"RSV was isolated in cell cultures from 72% (23of32) of patients by using NPA specimens compared with 47% (15of32)by using NPS specimens."
+"RSV was isolated in cell cultures from 72% (23 of 32) of patients by using NPA specimens compared with 47% (15 of 32) by using NPS specimens."

-### Viral Load in Saliva compared to NPA/NPS Respiratory Viruses
+### Refs Viral Load in Saliva compared to NPA/NPS Respiratory Viruses
 ##### KW To
 Kelvin KW To, Lu Lu, Cyril CY Yip, Rosana WS Poon, Ami MY Fung, Andrew Cheng, Daniel HK Lui, Deborah TY Ho, Ivan FN Hung, Kwok-Hung Chan & Kwok-Yung Yuen (2017) Additional molecular testing of saliva specimens improves the detection of respiratory viruses, Emerging Microbes & Infections, 6:1, 1-7, DOI: 10.1038/emi.2017.35